finkj/MMM-S3Photos/readme.md

 # MMM-S3Photos

-A MagicMirror² module that displays photos from an AWS S3 bucket with various display options and automatic synchronization.
+A MagicMirror² module that displays photos and videos from an AWS S3 bucket with various display options and automatic synchronization.

 This module was created as a result of Google Photos crippling their API and limiting how you can access your own data.
-While AWS is not free like Google Photos, it does provide a more open and flexible platform for storing and accessing your photos.
+While AWS is not free like Google Photos, it does provide a more open and flexible platform for storing and accessing your photos and videos.
 And if configured properly, can be very inexpensive to run.
 My set up has a monthly cost of ~$0.60 thats not a typo 60 CENTS! if you are on the free tier it will be even cheaper. see cost breakdown for more details.

 This is under active development so some minor quirks should be expected. will do my best to fix them as they are reported.
 See the docs folder for more details on configuration options and other details.